Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

 Then it's time to implement the Dielectric material.
 There is no special CUDA code here so let's jump to the image result:

 # Final result

+We jump to final result because the last two chapters were about customize the camera and adding blur effect but it doesn't really change from the original code.

 21.245
 1177.92s -> 20min35s